adaakbulut/DSA210-Term-Project/README.md

 I am a student from Sabancı University, **Ada Dila Akbulut**, and this is my DSA210 term project.
 The aim of this project is to analyze the interaction between menstrual phases and physical activity data from Apple Health.

-**Hypothesis**
+These two hypothesis' will be tested:

-**First hypothesis**: Physical activity is lower during the Menstruation phase compared to other phases.
+- **[First hypothesis](#1.-physical-activity-in-menstruation-phase-&-other-phases)**: Physical activity is lower during the Menstruation phase compared to other phases.

-**Second hypothesis**: Physical activity is higher during the Follicular phase compared to other phases.
+- **[Second hypothesis](#2.-physical-activity-in-follicular-phase-&-other-phases)**: Physical activity is higher during the Follicular phase compared to other phases.

 ---